 (Left) Movieclips / YouTube / (Right) JoBlo Movie Clips / YouTube

 Sam Elliott is a force to be reckoned with.
-At age 77 he’s appeared in dozens of iconic projects, making him one of the most admired actors in the world.
+He’s appeared in dozens of iconic projects, making him one of the most admired actors in the world.

 It isn’t easy to rank Elliott’s best works.
 But we tried our best to compile a list featuring seven of his standout roles.